Zirro/css-object-model/README.md

 # css-object-model

 css-object-model is an implementation of the [CSS Object Model](https://drafts.csswg.org/cssom) (CSSOM) specification for use in [jsdom](https://github.com/tmpvar/jsdom).
-It is built upon the excellent [csstree](https://github.com/csstree/csstree) parser, offering both speed and standards-compliant parsing.
+It is built upon the excellent [CSSTree](https://github.com/csstree/csstree) parser, which provides speed and standards-compliant parsing.

-It is a work in progress, with the currently supported interfaces listed below:
+This package is a work in progress, with the currently supported interfaces listed below.

 ## Interfaces